Dinictis: Taxonomy

 Dinictis was named by American paleontologist Joseph Leidy in 1854.
 Its type is Dinictis felina.
 It was assigned to the Nimravidae by Cope (1880); and to the Nimravinae by Flynn and Galiano (1982), Bryant (1991), and Martin (1998).

 In a 2016 study, the genus was found to contain only the species Dinictis felina.

 Description

-Dinictis had a sleek body 1.1 m long, short legs 0.45 m high with only incompletely retractable claws, powerful jaws, and a long tail.
-Dinictis walked plantigrade (flat-footed), unlike modern felids.
-A 2012 study estimated that Dinictis could've weighed around 20 kg.
-The shape of its skull is reminiscent of a felid skull rather than of the extremely short skull of the Machairodontinae.
+Dinictis had a sleek body 1.1 m long, short legs 45 cm high with only incompletely retractable claws, powerful jaws, and a long tail.
+Dinictis walked plantigrade, unlike modern felids.
+A 2012 study estimated Dinictis could have weighed around 20 kg.
+The shape of its skull is reminiscent of a felid rather than the extremely short skull of the Machairodontinae.
+Dinictis possessed an ectotympanic characterised by separated ossified caudal and rostral entotympanic elements.
 Compared with those of the more recent machairodonts, its upper canines were relatively small, but they nevertheless distinctly protruded from its mouth.
 Below the tips of the canines, its lower jaw spread out in the form of a lobe.